dimaMachina/graphql-eslint/website/src/pages/rules/unique-argument-names.md

 ---
 description:
-  "A GraphQL field or directive is only valid if all supplied arguments are uniquely named.\n> This rule is a wrapper around a `graphql-js` validation function."
+  'A GraphQL field or directive is only valid if all supplied arguments are uniquely named.'
 ---

 # `unique-argument-names`